 The experiences we gain influence our entire life and thus, of course, the attitude we display towards certain things.
 Let's look at a few examples.
-People who received very little encouragement in childhood and often had the feeling that they were not good enough will often continue to doubt themselves in adulthood.
-They often don't recognize their own potential and don't dare to step out of their Venture out of comfort zone.
+In the case of people who received very little encouragement in childhood and often had the feeling, not good enough to be, will often doubt themselves again and again, even in adulthood.
+They often do not recognize their own potential and do not dare to come out of their Venture out of comfort zone.
 They are too afraid to make mistakes and thus deprive themselves of the chance to grow.

 On the other hand, those who are repeatedly strengthened and know from experience that no matter what happens, their loved ones will always stand behind them, often dare to do more.
 These people often have a strengthened Self-confidence and face challenges courageously.
 And it is precisely this courage that forms the basis for a Growth Mindset and moves you forward in your private and professional life.

 The changing mindset